hackerbeats/SimpleTicket-Style-Guide/README.md

 ## Insights

 It took a few days and some overcoming of roadblocks to complete the site build and achieve a finished product that closely resembled my design mockup.
-I had to adjust the design slightly in a few areas so that the website would be optimized for all screen sizes, large and small, but ultimately I believe these changes improved the design overall.
+I had to adjust the design slightly in a few areas so that the website would be optimized across screen sizes, but ultimately I believe these changes improved the design overall.
 Part of what I have greatly enjoyed thus far with web design and development has been the challenge of working around constraints, and using them to as an opportunity to solve problems with creativity.

 I learned several new skills through this project, including how to utilize .svg image files (the quality of the SimpleTicket logo boosted tenfold after converting it from a .png to an .svg for the site), how to add a favicon to a website, and how to properly link fonts and images within a GitHub repository.
 The project also definitely helped me level up my CSS styling skills and gain a better handle on how to achieve a certain look and feel on the web.